zeta1999/korali/tests/REG-001/README.rst

-Check C++ Code Formatting
+Check C++ Code Formatting and Documentation
 ################################################################

-This test makes sure all code has been formatted to satisfy Korali's standard
+This test makes sure all code has been formatted to satisfy Korali's standard and if the documentation can be built